 Let's get started with the information for New Hampshire

 If you are planning to get ordained in New Hampshire or you have been asked to perform a wedding ceremony in New Hampshire, or simply need to to find a minister in New Hampshire to perform your wedding ceremony the information on this page will assist you.
 If you still have questions we invite you to visit our FAQ or contact us for more detailed information.
 We are here to help and support our ministers and congregation.

-If you are either planning to be married or have been asked to perform a wedding ceremony in New Hampshire, you've come to the right page.
-Ordained ministers with Open Ministry have successfully performed thousands of legal marriages in New Hampshire and around the world!
+Registered Ministers with Open Ministry have successfully performed thousands of marriages in New Hampshire and around the world!

-The information provided below is designed to walk you through the most common steps to become a minister and perform a wedding ceremony in New Hampshire.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for New Hampshire and how perform a wedding ceremony in New Hampshire.

 Step 1 - How to Become Ordained

 How to get Ordained in New Hampshire and become a minister to perform weddings and marriage ceremonies in New Hampshire